nesrak1/AssetsTools.NET/README.md

 There's much more the library has to offer and it follows closely with the original library.
 If you have a question about it, feel free to create an issue and ask it.
 You can also check the original [UABE github repo](https://github.com/DerPopo/UABE/) for questions already asked by others.

-# Features that still need to be added

-## AssetsTools.NET
-- [ ] API function for decompressing assets
-- [ ] Loading tpk files
-- [ ] Loading compressed databases
-- [ ] Older asset writing support (I don't need it, but if you do, make an issue or pull request)

-## UABE.NET
-- [ ] Rework using new AssetManager (opening assets in assets)
-- [ ] Actual working search support
-- [ ] Faster loading speeds
-- [ ] Bundle creation
-- [ ] Asset saving

-(I don't use UABE.NET all that much anymore other than the MonoBehaviour searcher so I probably won't be keeping up with it after these things are fixed.)
+Note: I don't use UABE.NET all that much anymore other than the MonoBehaviour searcher so I probably won't be keeping up with it after these things are fixed.

-Feel free to help add any of the following, hopefully I can get to it all at some point.

 # Extracting Database
 In UABE, go to `Options > Edit Type Package`.
 Open classdata.tpk in the same folder as UABE.
 Find the Unity version you need and click "Export".
 Then close the window and go to `Options > Edit Type Database`.
 Open the file you exported, uncheck `Compress the file (LZMA)`, click OK, then OK again.